 True, you don’t have to pay extra for any of the above, but what if you’re simply not happy with what you’ve got?
 If you have your eyes set on a 144 Hz gaming monitor or a flashy mechanical keyboard, then those that come with the laptop just end up needlessly inflating the device’s price.

 - Display – The vast majority of gaming laptops have Full HD screens with 60 Hz refresh rates and a 15 to 17-inch diagonal.
-The screen size itself is understandable if you want your laptop to comfortably fit in a bag, but if you have your eyes set on higher resolutions and/or refresh rates, you will need a monitor.
+The screen size itself is understandable if you want your laptop to fit in a bag comfortably, but if you have your eyes set on higher resolutions and/or refresh rates, you will need a monitor.

 - Keyboard – Laptops use regular low-profile membrane keys.
 Mechanical keyboards, as well as built-in backlighting, are very rare.